v-fox/live_opensuse_hsf/README.md

 ⊙ use `locate` to search for files fast and `apropos` to search for commands based on their manual's description
 ⊙ Firefox and Thunderbird are set up to use Tor by default, *_proxy variables are also globally set, DNS queries are encrypted and funneled to OpenDNS by default
 ⊙ popular Microsoft fonts are included for web & document compatibility. they may be removed in future
-⊙ Bitcoin support is wanted but Qt5 dependency of official client makes it unfeasible for now

 ⊙ can be put on flash USB sticks and such from within itself by
 * simple `dd bs=<your flash's write block size, like 64K> if=<image or even cdrom device that you have booted it on> of=/dev/<target_device>`